KaitlinWan/Marchmallow/README.md

 # What Does the Data Say?

 ### Hypothesis
-If there is a size n array of integers, then we believe that quicksort will exhibit a worst case (), average case O(nlogn) runtime, and a best case of ().
+If there is a size n array of integers, then we believe that quicksort will exhibit a worst case (n^2), average case O(nlogn) runtime, and a best case of (nlogn).

 ### Background